shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

     </table>
     </ul>
     <aside class="notes">
         <b>Let's talk about Browser support: Basically your web components only work natively on Chrome.
-But that's not something you should worried about, because of two things:</b>
+        <br/> But that's not something you should worried about for two reasons:</b>
         <ul>
-            <li>First of all all major browsers are commited to implement Web Components</li>
+            <li>First of all all major browsers are commited to support Web Components.
+And things are accelerating on firefox and safari lately</li>
-            <li>and also because we have Polyfills for everything</li>
+            <li>the second reason is because we have Polyfills for everything nowadays</li>
         </ul>
     </aside>
 </section>